Build Manager Instructions

 has signing keys installed for signing binary packages for distribution

 A subspack / chained instance will generally take less disk space and setup faster than a standalone instance.
-However, if you don’t have access to an existing intance to base it from, or you want to be insulated from the compilers available, existing packages, etc., in the existing instance, you may find a standalone instance preferable.
+However, if you don’t have access to an existing instance to base it from, or you want to be insulated from the compilers available, existing packages, etc., in the existing instance, you may find a standalone instance preferable.
+This would happen, for example, if you want to build with a compiler that has not yet been used in an upstream global build.
+The result will be that your build will not have any packages available for reuse.

 Creating a Standalone instance